DATA PROCESSING AGREEMENTBACKGROUND

-- The Customer and EVRYTHNG Limited (“EVRYTHNG“, “the Company“, “we“, “our” or “us“) entered into a Master Platform Agreement for access to the EVRYTHNG Product Cloud and other Services (the “Agreement”).
+- The Customer and EVRYTHNG Limited (“EVRYTHNG“, “we“, “our” or “us“) entered into a Master Platform Agreement for access to the EVRYTHNG Product Cloud and other Services (the “Agreement”).

-- In the event that we Process any Customer Personal Data (each as defined below) of individuals located in the EEA, or of any Customer who is established in the EEA, this Data Processing Addendum (the “DPA“) shall be supplemental to the Agreement and apply to the Processing of such Customer Personal Data.
+- In the event that we Process any Customer Personal Data (each as defined below), this Data Processing Addendum (the “DPA“) shall be supplemental to the Agreement and apply to the Processing of such Customer Personal Data.
 In the event of a conflict between any of the provisions of this DPA and the provisions of the Agreement, the provisions of this DPA shall prevail, provided that any claims brought under this DPA will be subject to the exclusions and limitations set forth in the Agreement.

 - This DPA is between EVRYTHNG and the Customer (each a “Party” and collectively the “Parties“).